Top

 Basketball

-A basketball league for 3rd-6th graders focused on skill-development, teamwork, and fun!
+A basketball program for 3rd-7th graders focused on skill-development, teamwork, and fun!

 About

-We are so excited to offer a NEW youth basketball league for third through sixth graders!
+We are so excited to offer a youth basketball program for third through seventh graders!

 A Message from Our Director

-I’m Anthony Liu, and I’m excited to lead this youth basketball program at First Covenant Church for third to sixth graders.
+I’m Anthony Liu, and I’m excited to lead a youth basketball program at First Covenant Church for third to seventh graders.
+In spring 2026, we are offering clinics / foundational classes for beginners from 3rd to 5th grade.
+We are also offering a basketball league for intermediate / advanced level players from 4th to 7th grade (Grades are general guidelines).
 I’ve had the privilege of coaching youth basketball for four years, starting shortly after graduating college with the University Village Basketball League in Albany, CA. In addition to my experience on the court, I’ve completed Positive Coaching Alliance workshops, which are based on Stanford University research, to ensure that I’m offering the best coaching practices.
 These workshops emphasize creating positive, supportive environments that help young athletes develop a love for the game.

 Outside of basketball, I’ve also coached youth soccer for my son, which has helped me bring a well-rounded, inclusive approach to coaching.
 The values I learned through these experiences, especially the influence of Rick Sletadahl from the University Village program, inspire me every day as I strive to create a positive experience for every player in our program.